 But here's the problem with most cabin rentals in Wisconsin: they sleep six.
 Maybe eight if you cram people onto a pullout couch.
 That works for a couple or a small family, but the moment you're planning a family reunion, a multi-family vacation, a bachelor or bachelorette weekend, or a friends' trip with more than a few people, you're either splitting across multiple rentals or settling for a property that doesn't have the space or amenities to make the trip feel special.

 We built Big Sky Barnhouse to solve that problem.
-Our Wisconsin properties are barndominiums — restored and custom-built barn-style properties that sleep 20 to 40 guests with resort-level amenities: indoor pools, basketball courts, movie theaters, game rooms, hot tubs, and enough space for everyone to have their own bed and their own corner to disappear to.
-Whether you're bringing the extended family to the Merrimac property near Devil's Lake or gathering your crew at our 40-person Bristol barn near Lake Geneva, every property is designed to keep a large group entertained, comfortable, and together under one roof.
+Our Wisconsin properties are barndominiums — restored and custom-built barn-style properties that sleep 20 to 24 guests with resort-level amenities: indoor pools, basketball courts, movie theaters, game rooms, hot tubs, and enough space for everyone to have their own bed and their own corner to disappear to.
+Whether you're bringing the extended family to the Merrimac property near Devil's Lake or gathering your crew at our Mount Pleasant property near Milwaukee, every property is designed to keep a large group entertained, comfortable, and together under one roof.

-Here's your region-by-region guide to our six Wisconsin properties — what makes each one unique, what's worth doing nearby, and which one fits your trip.
+Here's your region-by-region guide to our five Wisconsin properties — what makes each one unique, what's worth doing nearby, and which one fits your trip.

 The Driftless Region of southwestern Wisconsin is the part of the state the glaciers never touched.
 Instead of the flat farmland and kettle lakes you find in the rest of the Midwest, it's all rolling hills, limestone bluffs, hidden valleys, and winding two-lane roads that feel like they belong in the Ozarks or Appalachia.
 Spring Green and Arena sit right in the heart of it, about an hour west of Madison, and it's one of the most quietly spectacular corners of the state.